Rebobinando/CPC-Dandanator-Mini-MX4/README.md

 ![PCB_Bottom](Pic/DDMX4v1.2_Bottom_View.PNG)

 ## Warning & Disclaimer
 If you want to build yourself, please proceed and read carefully all this information.
+A guide of assembly is available in VadeRetro forum [here](https://www.va-de-retro.com/foros/viewtopic.php?f=63&t=9113) .
 Bear in mind that all the information in this project is published in good faith and for general information purpose only.
 I do not make any warranties about the completeness, reliability, and accuracy of this information.
 Any action you take upon the information you find here, is strictly at your own risk.
 I will not be liable for any losses and/or damages.
+In case of doubts, do not hesitate to ask and I will try to help as far as I can!

 ## Thanks to